-One of my biggest challenges since graduating college has been learning how to wake up early.
+One of my biggest challenges since graduating college has been learning how to sop hitting snooze and how to wake up early.
 It seemed that every morning I would hit the snooze button 6 or 7 times, wasting an hour of productivity (or at least uninterrupted sleep).

-But last year, I decided I had had enough of the snooze button.
-By applying a number of tips and tricks from various sources, and having a sense of humor about the morning hours, I was able to ween myself off the snooze button and start waking up early.
+Last year, I decided I had had enough of the snooze button.
+By applying a number of tips and tricks from various sources, and having a sense of humor about the morning hours, I was able to get up early and ween myself off the snooze button.

 Breaking the Snooze Addiction